 - If the baby is crying after feeding, don't think that he is hungry; it could be that they need a burp as spreading out feedings; if your baby is old enough he/she can really be helpful and decreasing reflux

 Question Number 4: What about Formula?

-You can switch to a comforting formula that is more whey-based..
+You can switch to a comforting formula that is more whey-based...
 There are some anti-reflux formulas in the market.
 However, they are not necessarily better and they may be too heavy on your baby.

 You might ask yourself: If my baby has reflux, should I start putting him on rice cereal?

-The answer is: Only when your baby is four months or older should you start offering solid food.
+The answer is: Only when your baby is four months or older you should start offering solid food.
 You do not have to give rice cereal, but you can start with a few bites of sweet potato or vegetables for example.
-It is recommended that you give it before giving milk and one of the feedings in general.
+It is recommended that you give it before giving the milk and one of the feedings in general.
 And if your baby starts to eat better, you can give him another serving before bedtime.
 This should really help with the reflux.

 Question Number 5: Does My Baby Need Medication?